Radical democracy

-Radical democracy is a type of democracy that advocates the radical extension of equality and liberty.
-Radical democracy is concerned with a radical extension of equality and freedom, following the idea that democracy is an unfinished, inclusive, continuous and reflexive process.
+Radical democracy is a type of democracy that advocates the radical extension of equality and liberty as core values, following the idea that democracy is an unfinished, inclusive, continuous and reflexive process.
+In the agonistic strand of radical democracy, this extension particularly emphasizes difference and plurality.

 Theories

-Within radical democracy there are three distinct strands, as articulated by Lincoln Dahlberg.
-These strands can be labeled as agonistic, deliberative and autonomist.
+Lincoln Dahlberg articulated three distinct strands of radical democracy, labeled as agonistic, deliberative and autonomist.
+In this topology, radical democracy serves as an umbrella category encompassing rival approaches, rather than a single doctrine: the deliberative strand corresponds to the Deliberative democracy that the agonistic strand explicitly opposes.

 Agonistic perspective

-The first and most noted strand of radical democracy is the agonistic perspective, which is associated with the work of Laclau and Mouffe.
-Radical democracy was articulated by Ernesto Laclau and Chantal Mouffe in their book Hegemony and Socialist Strategy: Towards a Radical Democratic Politics, written in 1985.
+The first and most noted strand of radical democracy is the agonistic perspective, which is associated with the work of Ernesto Laclau and Chantal Mouffe, who articulated Radical and pluralistic democracy in their book Hegemony and Socialist Strategy: Towards a Radical Democratic Politics, written in 1985.
 They argue that social movements which attempt to create social and political change need a strategy which challenges neoliberal and neoconservative concepts of democracy.
 This strategy is to expand the liberal definition of democracy, based on freedom and equality, to include difference.

-According to Laclau and Mouffe "Radical democracy" means "the root of democracy".
+According to Laclau and Mouffe Radical democracy means 'the root of democracy'.
 Laclau and Mouffe claim that liberal democracy and deliberative democracy, in their attempts to build consensus, oppress differing opinions, races, classes, genders, and worldviews.
 In the world, in a country, and in a social movement there are many (a plurality of) differences which resist consensus.
 Radical democracy is not only accepting of difference, dissent and antagonisms, but is dependent on it.
 Laclau and Mouffe argue based on the assumption that there are oppressive power relations that exist in society and that those oppressive relations should be made visible, re-negotiated and altered.
 By building democracy around difference and dissent, oppressive power relations existing in societies are able to come to the forefront so that they can be challenged.

 Deliberative perspective

 The second strand, deliberative, is mostly associated with the work of Jürgen Habermas.
-This strand of radical democracy is opposed to the agonistic perspective of Laclau and Mouffe.
+Although deliberative democracy is the very model that Laclau and Mouffe criticize in Hegemony and Socialist Strategy, Dahlberg included it as a strand of radical democracy in broader sense of theories that seek the ongoing radicalization of equality and liberty.

 Habermas argues that political problems surrounding the organization of life can be resolved by deliberation.
 That is, people coming together and deliberating on the best possible solution.
 This type of radical democracy is in contrast with the agonistic perspective based on consensus and communicative means: there is a reflexive critical process of coming to the best solution.
 Equality and freedom are at the root of Habermas' deliberative theory.
 The deliberation is established through institutions that can ensure free and equal participation of all.
 Habermas is aware of the fact that different cultures, world-views and ethics can lead to difficulties in the deliberative process.
 Despite this fact he argues that the communicative reason can create a bridge between opposing views and interests.